Das Wissenschaftsinstrument FIFI-LS am Flansch des SOFIA-Teleskops

 GREAT (German REceiver for Astronomy at Terahertz frequencies)

 Heterodyne receiver, which enabled extremely high-resolution spectroscopy (R~108) in different frequency bands of the far-infrared spectrum in two different configurations.
+The data reduction pipeline for the GREAT instrument is entirely under the responsibility of the University of Cologne and is processed exclusively there.
+In particular, it is not part of the Redux pipeline.

 HAWC+ (High-Resolution Airborne Wideband Camera)